fahime9407/pizzaGame/README.md

 # pizzaGame
-you can play with 'wsad' keys
+you can use 'wsad' keys to play and 'q' to quit.
-and you can quit with 'q' key